w-dee/solar_bat_manager_sw/README.md

 # Using STM32G030F6 in PlatfomIO

-As of Nov 2023, STM32G030F6 is not yet available in PlatformIO but using custom platformio.ini you can use it.
+As of Nov.
+2023, STM32G030F6 is not yet available in PlatformIO, but you can use it using custom platformio.ini.

  + boards/genericSTM32G030F6.json is required to define generic STM32F030F6 board.
  + in platformio.ini: